 Repeat the process for the second size of files, if you decided to save two sizes.
 If you are keeping the larger file for yourself or to upload at a later date, add "(Full Size)" to the end of the file name when saving the archive.

-You will be taken to a new page where you will be able to upload your scan. click the "Click to Upload Files" button to find your scan and begin uploading it.
+You will be taken to a new page where you will be able to upload your scan. click the "Choose Files" button to find your scan and begin uploading it, or drag it from your File Explorer window into the upload area.
 On this page you will also need to add an image of the cover that is 480 pixels tall.
 You will see this option under Step 2.

 When the scan has finished uploading, at the bottom of the page click "Add Submission".
 You will be taken to the download page for your scan.

 Next, head over to the Magazine Database and find your issue.
 Click "Edit Issue" and add the link to your issue from the download manager to the first download link field that you see.
 If you don't see the Official Retromags Download link field, place it in the first user Download Link field and let an admin know; they can move the link for you.
 The rest of the download link fields are for if you want to upload your scan to a file locker or a different site like archive.org.
 These fields exist for all issues and can be added by any user who uploads issue to another place.